 Despite the most vigilant planning, emergencies can arise during pet travel.
 Always have an emergency kit and first aid supplies tailored to your pet’s needs.
 Bring copies of medical records, contact info for your regular vet, and the nearest animal ER at your destination.
 Include backup supplies of vital medications if you run out or get delayed returning home.

-Pack an extra leash/harness and bottled water too.
-Snap current photos of your pet in case they get lost; it makes creating “missing pet” notices easier.
+Pack an extra leash/harness and bottled water, too.
+Snap current photos of your pet in case it gets lost; it makes creating “missing pet” notices easier.
 Scan and email all your documentation to yourself so you can access it remotely if necessary.
 Research pet-friendly hotels at your destination where you can board pets if needed urgently.

 Build in some pre- and post-trip buffer days should you require unexpected recuperation time.
 Your pet’s health should dictate the pet’s travel timeline — not the other way around.
 With the proper prep under your belt, you’ll both be vacationing stress-free in no time!